lsst-dm/dmtn-185/index.rst

 (This approach is used, for example, by the faro metrics calculation software.)
 An advantage of this approach is that the configuration information used for the execution is also stored in the Butler repo.

-Storing metrics in the Butler as ad-hoc datasets signicantly limits the usability and utility of these metrics.
+Storing metrics in the Butler as ad-hoc datasets significantly limits the usability and utility of these metrics.
 If the metrics were supported  as a native structured Butler dataset, then we would be able to

 1. Query the Butler for what metrics are available (metrics discovery)
 2. Have the ability to filter other Butler queries on the basis of metric measurements